 |Full disclosure: We may receive financial compensation when you click on links and are approved for products from our advertising partners.
 Opinions and product recommendations on APYGUY are those of our writers and have not been influenced, reviewed or approved by any advertiser.
 Learn more about how we make money.|

 Edward Jones is a brokerage firm you’ve probably heard of over the years as it nears almost a century in age.

 Founded in 1922, Edward Jones scores surprisingly well in customer satisfaction—18 points over the industry average, according to a J.D.
 Power 2019 survey—and is known for being a largely reliable and professional company.

-The current suite of brokered certificates of deposit offered through Edward Jones are less competitive than the current national average for their respective terms and higher yields can be found directly through online banks and credit unions.
+The current suite of brokered certificates of deposit offered through Edward Jones are, for the most part, less competitive than the current national average for their respective terms.
+Other than perhaps the 10 year CD currently offered through Edward Jones, higher yields can be found directly through online banks and credit unions.

 Because Edward Jones is a brokerage firm and not an actual bank they don’t sell their own CDs.
 Instead, they ‘broker’ or re-sell a range of deposits from other banking institutions.

 Are Edward Jones brokered deposits worth considering?
 Read our full review below.

 In this post you'll learn:

 [Update March 2021]: Edward Jones longer term brokered CD Rates (5 year + terms) continue their slow move upward as bond and treasury yields do the same.
 Their APYs are now competitive with some of the better offers we see from credit unions and online banks.
 Their short term yields remain uncompetitive.